 Hockey's Future is the best online source.
 In addition to the team-categorized information and prospect profiles, there are many useful links and hyperlinks and the content is completely FREE.
 You can read the various forums on the message board to gauge the average fan's perception.

-As previously mentioned, International Scouting Service, Elite Prospects and Russian Prospects also do their own draft research and rankings.
+As previously mentioned, International Scouting Service also does their own draft research and rankings.

 The Hockey News also puts out a yearly draft publication that identifies and analyzes the top draft eligible players for a price.